If your payment for the work you do involves sales commission, you probably know the basics of the structure: you earn a portion of your salary

 Highly motivated employees who thrive on closing the deal will do well with this model.
 On the plus side, you'll likely receive a high commission rate (a larger percentage of the sale) if your employer uses this structure.

-This can be an attractive model to the sales person who has strong relationships with clients in a particular area and the resources to grow networks and client bases.
-The downside is that you'll lose clients if they move elsewhere, since they will no longer be in your territory.
+This can be an attractive model for the salesperson who has strong relationships with clients in a particular area and the resources to grow networks and client bases.
+The downside is that you'll lose clients if they move elsewhere since they will no longer be in your territory.

-The placement model offers sales people a flat fee for the sale of a product.
-It depends on volume of sales, rather than the nature of the sale itself, and requires a great deal of interaction with many customers.
+The placement model offers salespeople a flat fee for the sale of a product.
+It depends on the volume of sales, rather than the nature of the sale itself, and requires a great deal of interaction with many customers.
 Industries such car dealerships often use this model.

 For employers, the downside is high turnover, because competitor could offer your sales team a better rate at any time abd draw employees away.